torvalds/linux/Documentation/core-api/irq/irq-domain.rst

 correspondence to hardware interrupt numbers.

-For this reason, we need a mechanism to separate controller-local interrupt numbers, called hardware IRQs, from Linux IRQ numbers.
+For this reason, we need a mechanism to separate controller-local interrupt numbers, called hardware IRQs, from GNU/Linux IRQ numbers.

-The irq_alloc_desc*() and irq_free_desc*() APIs provide allocation of IRQ numbers, but they don't provide any support for reverse mapping of the controller-local IRQ (hwirq) number into the Linux IRQ number space.
+The irq_alloc_desc*() and irq_free_desc*() APIs provide allocation of IRQ numbers, but they don't provide any support for reverse mapping of the controller-local IRQ (hwirq) number into the GNU/Linux IRQ number space.

 The irq_domain library adds a mapping between hwirq and IRQ numbers on